 Repeat this for several minutes, whenever you can, and wherever you may be.

 Our stress relief covers breathing exercises to help reduce anxiety, click above.

 So far, we’ve suggested very practical ways to address anxiety, but the following tips will explore how your emotional can help:

 - Learn to love yourself

 Appreciating yourself including all of your flaws, and accepting the person you are is so important.
 Stop worrying about what people think about you or what you do, as the most important person’s opinion, is your’s.
 Negative thoughts which escalate can often lead to poor self esteem as you get bogged down by a plethora of stress and frustration.

 Want to try a guided lesson, click above.

 - Be Mindful

 The most important reason to do this, is to give yourself a chance to explore what’s driving your concerns rather than judging yourself.
-By being mindful, you’re also ensuing that you don’t become overwhelmed by worries and anxiety as you’re taking the first steps to understanding why you’re feeling, the way you are.
+By being mindful, you’re also ensuring that you don’t become overwhelmed by worries and anxiety as you’re taking the first steps to understand why you’re feeling, the way you are.